 Large Block Planes

-The length of the sole on these planes are prefect for bow making.
+The length of the sole on the Stanley 9-1/2 and Lie Nielson 60-1/2 are prefect for bow making.
 The toe can bridge the gap of the the eyelet mortice in the stick when final fitting the frog.
 With an adjustable throat, it can be nearly closed to produce the fine shavings we need for removing pernambuco without tear out.
 Using a low angle plane, 20 degree bed, with a high angle on the blade, 35 degree bevel, makes the edge of the blade very strong.
 This gives us a total angle of about 55 degrees which is essential for working difficult pernambuco.
 I usually can get most of my graduations of the stick completed with these planes.

 Standard Block Planes